-What are the oral health
+What are the oral health benefits of vitamin D?

 What does the research say about cavities and Vitamin D?

-- It has been found that supplementation of this vitamin can reduce the rate of cavity development
+- It has been found that supplementation of this vitamin can reduce the rate of cavity development.

 - Mothers who have low vitamin D levels are more likely to give birth to children who will develop cavities later on in life or have the condition of early childhood caries.